 Truworths International is listed on both the Johannesburg Stock Exchange and the Namibian Stock Exchange and is mostly involved in fashion sales led by its main retail brand, Truworths.
 The company has over 600 stores in South Africa, and more than 40 in eight other African markets.
 It has also recently commenced its European expansion with the acquisition of the shoe chain Office Retail Group, which has a presence in the UK, Ireland and Germany.

-However, it announced at that the beginning of the year that it has decided to close its remaining two stores in Nigeria and exit the country.
+However, it announced at the beginning of the year that it has decided to close its remaining two stores in Nigeria and exit the country.
 Sales in Nigeria declined by around 29% in the year ending December 2015, which the company stated was due to regulatory limitations that prevented it from importing merchandise into Nigeria.

 Foreign exchange controls also made it difficult for the company to get cash out of the country, while its US dollar rental bill added to rising costs as the South African rand weakened against the US currency.